srjresearch/ExtendedPL/README.md

 ## Code

-The code directory contains C code that can be used to generate posterior realisations via the algorithm outlined within the paper.
+The code directory contains C code that can be used to generate posterior realisations using the algorithm outlined within the paper.
 Instructions on how to compile and execute the code are also provided.
+This directory also contains C code to perform analyses under the Standard Plackett-Luce model.

 ## Data